Master of Arts in Teaching

 - Increased content knowledge needed for instruction

-- Application of appropriate technology in education
+- Applying appropriate technology in education

 - Assessment of teaching and learning

-- Understanding of socio-cultural and learning differences among students
+- Socio-cultural and learning differences among students

 - Collaborative leadership to improve schools